-- the percentage of the Fund's assets aligned with sustainable investment objectives measured according to the sustainability opinion framework developed in-house demonstrating net positive impact of the portfolio towards achievement of SDGs; - 2. the percentage of the Fund's assets contribution per SDGs and/or per environmental and social impact pillars (i.e. climate, biodiversity, circular economy, socio-economic development, health and wellbeing, diversity and inclusion); - 3. the estimated impact of the Fund on global average increase of temperature taking into account carbon footprint of each issuer or use of proceeds bond throughout its full lifecycle (i.e. emissions scope 1, 2 and 3) and focuses on two main indicators: - "induced" emissions arising from the " lifecycle " of an issuer's activities or project financed by the bond, taking into account both direct emissions and those of suppliers and products. - "avoided" emissions due to improvements in energy efficiency or "green" solutions.
+- 1. the percentage of the Fund's assets aligned with sustainable investment objectives demonstrating net positive impact of the portfolio towards achievement of SDGs; - 2. the percentage of the Fund's assets contribution per SDGs and/or per environmental and social impact pillars (i.e. climate, biodiversity, circular economy, socio-economic development, health and wellbeing, diversity and inclusion); - 3. the estimated impact of the Fund on global average increase of temperature taking into account carbon footprint of each issuer or use of proceeds bond throughout its full lifecycle (i.e. emissions scope 1, 2 and 3) and focuses on two main indicators: - "induced" emissions arising from the " lifecycle " of an issuer's activities or project financed by the bond, taking into account both direct emissions - "avoided" emissions due to improvements in energy efficiency or "green" solutions.